joelove/chess-board-test/README.md

 ### Installing the application

-Installing the application should be as easy as:
+To install the application, run:

 ```
 npm install